Garbage Disposal Services in the North Shore

 What type of garbage disposal do I need?

 When choosing a garbage disposal, you need to think of the capacity based on the number of people in your home, determining how much food waste you have.
-For a one- to two-person home, a 1/3 or ½ horsepower model will work.
-For a three- to six-person home, you will want between ½ and ¾ horsepower.
+For a one- to two-person home, a one-third or one-half horsepower model will work.
+For a three- to six-person home, you will want between one-half and three-fourths horsepower.
 For a house larger than that, opt for a one-horsepower model.

 Why is my garbage disposal leaking?

 A leaking garbage disposal can have many causes.
 The most common cause is a damaged internal seal within the unit itself.
 Over time the seals in the disposal will wear out, and you will be left with a leaky system.
 A professional plumber can help you stop the leak.